 - Promote and safeguard persons' served rights, interests and treatment by interceding on their behalf.

 Skills and Qualifications:

-- Ability to engage youths and families in the treatment process.
+Ability to engage persons served and families in the treatment process.

 For more information about how you can make a difference in the life of a child, family or community, visit www.hullservices.ca